tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 ### There's going to be some technical terms coming up.
 A little more than showed up above.
 Just like then, we'll rip everything down to to it's simplest core.

+The one thing that remains to be talked about is: How do viruses infect?